k-CIR/cir-wiki/docs/bmic/03_bmic_bids/01_file_conversion_tools.md

 [PET2BIDS](https://github.com/openneuropet/PET2BIDS) is a well-validated tool for converting ecat7 (`.v`) and DICOM (`.dcm`) files to BIDS files.

-Assuming Python and conda (or miniconda) are already installed, we start by creating and activating a PETBIDS environment
+Assuming Python and conda (or miniconda) are already installed, we start by creating and activating a PETBIDS environment.
+Remember that in Windows, you need to be using the "Anaconda Prompt".

 ```
-conda create --name PETBIDS
+conda create --name PETBIDS python=3.10
 conda activate PETBIDS
 ```